 What are the benefits of APM?

-Because it gives businesses increased visibility and intelligence into the performance of applications and their dependencies, APM delivers an impressive and expanding list of technical and business benefits.
+APM gives businesses increased visibility and intelligence into the performance of applications and their dependencies to detect and pinpoint application performance issues before real users are impacted.
+APM delivers an impressive and expanding list of technical benefits and business benefits.

 Business, operations, application, and development teams can expect to enjoy a number of practical benefits from adopting APM practices and tools, such as: